mokocchi/dehia_auth/README.md

 - **MYSQL_USER**: database user to be created for the application.
 It must match the URL in `app/.env.local`
 - **MYSQL_PASSWORD**: password for the aforementioned database user.
 It must match the URL in `app/.env.local`
 - **ADMINER_PORT**: port to be exposed for adminer user (DB client).
-- **LOCAL_USER**: user in the docker system.
+- **LOCAL_USER**: user in the container system.
 The same id of the host user is preferred (because of the volume sharing the files)
 ## PHP variables
 - **GOOGLE_CLIENT_ID**: client for the DEHIA application in the Google API Console.
 - **GOOGLE_CLIENT_SECRET**; secret for the DEHIA application in the GOOGLE API Console.